Since 2017

 Step 14

-15. After chilling, the cottage cheese mass becomes firm and thick — proper texture for next steps.
+15. After cooling, the cottage cheese mass becomes firmer and thicker.

 Step 15